ibm-granite-community/granite-agent-cookbook/building_agents.md

 Note the `tool_calls` in the response object identifying the tool the model has selected to be invoked based on the query.

+:rocket: **For a complete introduction and code to see a Function Calling Agent implemented in LangGraph see the guide [here](https://github.com/ibm-granite-community/granite-agent-cookbook/blob/main/recipes/Function_Calling/Function_Calling_Agent.ipynb).**

 ## 2. :microscope: Testing Your Agent

 Before we increase the complexity of our FC Agent architecture, we should validate the need for additions into the architecture.
 This is done by defining a **test set**, capturing the desired use cases for this agent and running a set of evaluations against the agent.